 Cloud migration does not produce savings by default.
 Cost outcomes are set by decisions made before the first workload moves, reinforced during execution, and either locked in or lost after cutover.

-Teams that treat optimization as a post-migration task usually spend the first quarters correcting avoidable mistakes.
+Teams that treat optimization as a post-migration task usually spend the first quarter correcting avoidable mistakes.
 Teams that plan cost controls alongside the migration reduce waste while the environment is still flexible.

-Before migration: remove cost that should never move
+Before migration: remove costs that should never move

 The cheapest workload to run in the cloud is the one you never migrate.
 Retiring unused or low-value applications reduces both migration effort and future run costs.